AccessLint/screenreaders/README.md

 ## Usage

-    bin/setup && bin/start "<application>"
+    bin/setup && bin/start "<url>" "<expected text>"

-Starts the application with VoiceOver and runs a simple assertion on the screen reader output.
+Starts the URL in Safari with VoiceOver and checks for the expected output.